Focusing on care

 Customers can still hire a lawyer for motor vehicle claims if they wish.
-Decisions made by the CRT can be reviewed by the Supreme Court of B.C.
+Decisions made by the CRT can be referred to the Supreme Court of B.C. for judicial review.

 Learn more about how payouts on minor injuries are driving up costs and